Industrial prototype: from proto to production in R&D

 • Cross-functional development team: mechanical engineers, electronics engineers, embedded software developers, quality engineers

-Retrospectives identify concrete problems encountered: procurement delays, machining difficulties, failed tests, communication issues between design offices and workshops.
+Improvement reviews identify concrete problems encountered: procurement delays, machining difficulties, failed tests, communication issues between design offices and workshops.
 The team implements corrective actions to improve the process.

 SolidScrum training

-Agile tools for complex product development
+Managing complex and regulated product development

 Systems engineering teams building complex systems (medical devices, aerospace, automotive, embedded electronics) need agile tools that align iterative work with engineering artefacts: specifications, traceability matrices, validation plans, regulatory files.